radian-software/straight.el/README.md

 * Borg, even when combined with related tools, do not allow for the kind of massive interactive repository management provided by `straight.el`.
-* `straight.el` supports deferred and conditional installation.
-This is not supported by Borg, although it could in principle be implemented via lazy cloning of submodules.
 * `straight.el` provides an API designed for other version-control backends to be added in future.
 Borg is inextricably tied to Git.
 * The interface for Git submodules has a number of sharp edges.